 The B Bar Ranch raises organic, grass fed and grass finished beef in central Montana.
 Founded in 1906, the ranch was acquired by current owner, Maryanne Mott, in 1978.
-Throughout the year, our cattle split their time between our two ranches - our main headquarters in Big Timber, MT and our guest ranch in the Tom Miner Basin, located just north of Yellowstone National Park.
+The cattle split their time throughout the year between our two ranches - the main headquarters in Big Timber, MT and the guest ranch in the Tom Miner Basin, located just north of Yellowstone National Park.
 Combined, we care for over 16,000 acres of rolling hills, grasslands, and mountain meadows in the Greater Yellowstone region.

 Under organic management for over 30 years, we are a committed to using livestock management and grazing practices which contribute to creating greater biodiversity, building soil health, and providing the best animal welfare possible.
 We strive to not only improve the natural resources we care for and raise great tasting, healthy beef, but also leave a full range of opportunities on a healthy landscape for those who follow us.